Azure-Samples/ms-identity-dotnet-adfs-to-aad/2-AAD-Migration/2-1-SAML-WebApp/README.md

 Clean and build the solution, then run the **WebApp_SAML** application and sign-in using a user migrated from AD FS or a user existing in your Azure AD tenant only.

-All the claims configured on the **User Attributes and Claims** steps will be listed in the page, case the signed-in user has a value set for it.
+All the claims configured on the **User Attributes and Claims** steps will be listed in the page, in case the signed-in user has a value set for it.

 ### Useful resources